Download EWG's Healthy Living AppClose

 MPF is given by:

-where T is the percent transmission of light, ε(λ) is the average molecular absorption coefficient (as defined by Herzog), c is the average molar concentration of the active ingredients in moles/liter, d is the path length (20 micrometers is the assumed thickness of sunscreen based upon the recommended applied dose of 2 mg/cm2), and g and f are parameters fitted by Herzog (Herzog 2002, Herzog 2006) to match experimental data on European sunscreens equaling 0.269 and 0.935, respectively.
+where T is the percent transmission of light; ε(λ) is the average molecular absorption coefficient (as defined by Herzog); c is the average molar concentration of the active ingredients in moles/liter; d is the path length (20 micrometers is the assumed thickness of sunscreen based upon the recommended applied dose of 2 mg/cm2); and g and f are parameters fitted by Herzog (Herzog 2002, Herzog 2006) to match experimental data on European sunscreens equaling 0.269 and 0.935, respectively.
 Once the transmission spectrum is obtained, it can be transformed into an absorbance spectrum and MPF.

 We used the Herzog method (Herzog 2002, Herzog 2006) described above to compute the UV transmission spectra both for individual ingredients and for all variations of active ingredients in the products assessed.
-The method requires inputting the concentrations of active ingredients.
+The method requires entering the concentrations of active ingredients.
 In computations of MPF spectra for individual ingredients, we used the average concentration of that ingredient found in the products assessed.
 In computations of MPF spectra, we used the concentrations of active ingredients specified on the product label.
 For some products, the concentrations of active ingredients were not available.
 In those cases, we used the following hierarchy to establish assumed concentrations of active ingredients used in the MPF analysis:

-A sunscreen product must generally contain multiple active ingredients to achieve a high SPF rating due to FDA-imposed concentration limits and constraints on product formulation (Chatelain 2001).
+A sunscreen must generally contain multiple active ingredients to achieve a high SPF rating due to FDA-imposed concentration limits and constraints on product formulation (Chatelain 2001).